lhy11009/aspectLib/README.md

 This follows similar logic as before with the exception of this being a cpp package.

+The package is depending of the vtk package (version > 9.0.1), when compiling this package, one need to provide the path to the vtk package.

+	cmake -DVTK_DIR:PATH=/home/lochy/VTK-9.0.1/build ..

+the modules in the package could be built separately, e.g

+	make TwoDSubduction_SlabAnalysis

+To run this module, one need also to provide an input file with parameters.
+This file should have contents like:

+	(contents of TwoDSubduction_SlabAnalysis.input_s000154)
+	/home/lochy/ASPECT_PROJECT/TwoDSubduction/EBA_CDPT1/eba_cdpt_SA80.0_OA40.0/output/solution/solution-00166.pvtu
+	/home/lochy/ASPECT_PROJECT/TwoDSubduction/EBA_CDPT1/eba_cdpt_SA80.0_OA40.0/temp_output/depth_average_output_s1334
+	0.6278449223041909

+Run with:

+	./TwoDSubduction_SlabAnalysis TwoDSubduction_SlabAnalysis.input_s000154

 ### Linear plots from fields in Aspect's outputs